lilasaba/library_backend/README.md

 * unique constraints missing: duplicate titles with different other column values are possible
-* Statistics generation and tables are not finished :(
+* statistics generation and tables are not finished :(
-* RabbitMQ
+* RabbitMQ to queue requests when adding large data